Esper89/Subnautica-TerrainPatcher/.github/ISSUE_TEMPLATE/bug-report.md

 ### Patch Files

-Please upload any relevant `.optoctreepatch` files from the `BepInEx/plugins` folder.
+Please upload any relevant `.optoctreepatch` files from the `BepInEx` folder or any subfolder.

 ### Please complete the following version information: